eddmann/lego-f1-minifigure-scanner/README.md

 - This app uses the first numeric token from the scanned string for matching (e.g., "6538305 107S5 ..." → "6538305").
 - Public assets are served using `import.meta.env.BASE_URL` to work under Pages.
+- React 18 is required for `@yudiel/react-qr-scanner` compatibility.